vitest-dev/vitest/docs/guide/browser/multiple-setups.md

 ## Different Setups

-You can also specify different config options independently from the browser (although, the configs _can_ also have `browser` fields):
+You can also specify different config options independently from the browser (although, the instances _can_ also have `browser` fields):

 ::: code-group
 ```ts [vitest.config.ts]